 The practical measures being used on Tideway to reduce risks at source wherever possible.

 A review of the welfare facilities provision on Tideway.

 There was also a webinar giving an overview of the research.
-You can listen to that webinar below and download the Q&A session from the webinar here.
+You can listen to that webinar below and download the Q&A session.

 IOSH will work closely with the research team to disseminate the findings of the research programme.
 A series of academic papers will be published to outline the research outputs and enhance practitioners’ OSH knowledge and skills.
 Members of the research team from Loughborough University will contribute to a number of webinars, where they will provide expertise and unique insights into the Tideway construction project.
 IOSH will work closely with construction firms to explore how the research may inform organisational policies and practices.